PředmětyPředměty(verze: 978)

 Final exam

 The final exam is oral.
-Two students will take the exam at the same time.
+Two (or three) students will take the exam at the same time.
 The exam has two parts.
 In the first part, the student will briefly present and discuss a selected topic.
-The second part will be one or more questions regarding some other area of the course content.
+The second part will consist of one or more questions regarding some other area of the course content.

-The topic selection is open but needs to be submitted in advance through Moodle.
-During the first part of the exam, the student should be able to show knowledge regarding the selected topic, which is going well past the obligatory readings and lecture content and is based on his own research and reading on the topic.
-The other student is encouraged and expected to participate in the discussion of the other student’s selected topic.
+The topic selection for the first part is open, but needs to be submitted in advance through Moodle.
+During the first part of the exam, the student should be able to show knowledge regarding the selected topic, which goes well past the obligatory readings and lecture content and is based on their own research and reading on the topic.
+The other student is encouraged and expected to participate in the discussion of the other student's selected topic.

-The student also has to be able to present the list of sources consulted in his preparation for the given topic.
+During the exam, students can have a paper or cards with notes or numbers regarding their selected topic (but these should not be prepared as a speech to be read!).
+The student also has to be able to present the list of sources consulted in their preparation for the given topic.
 The selected topic should be clearly connected with the content of the course and, in case of doubt, should be consulted with the lecturer during the semester.

 While the selection is open and original ideas are encouraged, several possibly less-than-obvious approaches to the topic are encouraged: